 As a deeply unfashionable teenager I snubbed the hairstyles and pomposity of the New Romantic period and instead became obsessed with Jethro Tull, especially their ‘folkier’ albums such as Songs From The Wood and Heavy Horses.
 I remember, aged 15, writing a protest song against fox hunting (very imaginatively called The Fox Hunting Song) and arranging it in a very ‘Tull’ manor for acoustic guitar, mandolin and tin whistle.
 However like most teenagers I soon discovered the electric guitar and was then cast adrift in the fickle and sinister world of Rock for the next 20 years.

-In 2013 I appeared at Celtic Connections in Glasgow and the performance was broadcast live on Celtic Music Radio.
-This inspired me release my first solo EP, Time Machine.
-This received significant airplay and was also ‘CD of the week’ on a couple of folk radio shows.
-I followed this up in 2014 with my Trees Turn To Fire EP.
+In 2014 I appeared at Celtic Connections in Glasgow and the performance was broadcast live on Celtic Music Radio.
+Amazingly this was very well received and I was inspired to release my first solo EP, Time Machine.
+This received significant airplay and was also ‘CD of the week’ on a couple of radio shows.
+I followed this up in 2016 with my Trees Turn To Fire EP.
 This was also very well received garnering several excellent reviews.

-My other passion in life is flying and for a day job, yes I've still got to have one, I'm a commercial pilot.
-This explains the name of my own record label, Flying Folkie Records, through which I released my debut album We All Share The Same Sky in May 2018.
+My other passion in life is flying and for a day job, yes I've still got to have one, I'm an airline pilot.
+This explains the name of my own record label, Flying Folkie Records, through which I released my debut album We All Share The Same Sky in 2019.